super-resolution/Fluopy/README.md

 > Sometimes, a transition can 'partially' happen, meaning it depletes a certain initial state but doesn't end up in the intended final state.
 The same is true for energy transfers: if the acceptor is only roughly defined (e.g., with its name, but without electronic energy levels like S0, S1) it may be needed to define two transitions where one only depletes the donor.

 > [!NOTE]
-> Both, the Markov chain topology and the photophysical context use the terms states and transitions.
-However, due to computational advantage (explicit information), the photophysical transitions represent the Markovian states.
+> Markov chain topology and the photophysical context share some terms and one should be aware of the differences: due to computational advantage (explicit information), the photophysical transitions represent the Markovian states during simulation.
+The Markovian absorbing states correspond to the photophysically bleached states.

 *Code structure*